zeke-john/codecall/README.md

 # Codecall

-> An open source Typescript implementation of Programmatic Tool Calling for AI Agents, based directly on `Code Mode` from Cloudflare.
+> An open source Typescript implementation of Programmatic Tool Calling for AI Agents.

-Codecall changes how agents interact with tools by letting them **write and execute code** instead of making individual tool calls that bloat context, massively increase the price, and slow everything down
+Codecall changes how agents interact with tools by letting them **write and execute code** instead of making individual tool calls that bloat context, increase the price, and slow everything down

 Works with **MCP servers** and **standard tool definitions**.